deepgenerativemodels/notes/autoregressive/index.md

 function $$f_i: \{0,1\}^{i-1}\rightarrow [0,1]$$.

 The number of parameters of an autoregressive generative model are given by $$\sum_{i=1}^n \vert \theta_i \vert$$.
 As we shall see in the examples below, the number of parameters are much fewer than the tabular setting considered previously.
-Unlike the tabular setting however, an autoregressive generative model cannot represent all possible distributions.
+Unlike the tabular setting, however, an autoregressive generative model cannot represent all possible distributions.
 Its expressiveness is limited by the fact that we are limiting the conditional distributions to correspond to a Bernoulli random variable with the mean specified via a restricted class of parameterized functions.

 <figure>
 <img src="fvsbn.png" alt="drawing" width="200" class="center"/>